HOSPITALS in Bradford have broken new ground with the appointment of their inaugural Head of Clinical Artificial Intelligence (AI).

-Consultant in Critical Care and Anaesthesia, Dr Tom Lawton, has taken up the new role at Bradford Teaching Hospitals NHS Foundation Trust (BTHFT), which is also believed to be a first for the NHS.
+Dr Tom Lawton, a Consultant in Critical Care and Anaesthesia, has taken up the new role at Bradford Teaching Hospitals NHS Foundation Trust (BTHFT), which is believed to be a first for the NHS.

 He is tasked with helping the Trust, which manages six hospitals, unlock the potential of AI to deliver improved healthcare to the people of Bradford and West Yorkshire.

 He said it was vital clinicians had a greater say in identifying how AI could meet the specific needs of frontline services – especially after the recent announcement by Simon Stevens, Chief Executive of NHS England, that there is now an expectation that all Trusts will be using AI to enhance their services by 2020.